yastn/yastn/docs/source/theory/tensor/basics.rst

 Conjugation
 -----------

-Conjugation of a tensor complex-conjugates tensor elements, flips tensor signature :attr:`yast.Tensor.s` by replacing :math:`\pm 1 \to \mp 1`, as well as the total charge :math:`N \to -N`.
+Conjugation of a tensor complex-conjugates tensor elements, flips tensor signature :attr:`yastn.Tensor.s` by replacing :math:`\pm 1 \to \mp 1`, as well as the total charge :math:`N \to -N`.
 In the latter, :math:`-` depends on the abelian group.